mit-han-lab/neurips-micronet/README.md

 ## Verification
 To verify test perplexity and score calculation, please refer to the corresponding IPython Notebooks.
-Before running the notebooks, it's required to download the data [here](https://www.dropbox.com/sh/nsj396bg6c4uy5a/AADlWpvbH7rD-Gku3HCt3_sDa?dl=0)  [data](link) and put the files in a newly created "cache" folder in the main directory.
+Before running the notebooks, it's required to download the data [here](https://www.dropbox.com/sh/nsj396bg6c4uy5a/AADlWpvbH7rD-Gku3HCt3_sDa?dl=0) and put the files in a newly created "cache" folder in the main directory.

 ## FAQ